10XGenomics/enclone/README.md

 ## Questions

+Please ask us questions!
 We are greatly interested in your feedback and ideas you may have to make `enclone` as useful as possible.
 You can write to us at enclone@10xgenomics.com.
-Please note that `enclone` is beta software and that we may not be able to answer your question.
+Please note that `enclone` is beta software and is thus a work in progress.
+We are actively making many changes and may be unable to respond promptly to your particular request.